-If a jury finds that the assault was provoked by the defendant, then a defence under section 271(1) has been excluded.
-On this basis, section 271(2) is not available either.
-However, in an appropriate case, it might be necessary to direct under section 272 (Self-defence against a provoked assault).
+If a jury finds that the assault was provoked by the Defendant, then a defence under s 271(1) has been excluded.
+On this basis, s 271(2) is not available either.
+However, in an appropriate case, it might be necessary to direct under s 272 (Self-defence against a provoked assault).

-As to issue 4, the expanded definition of grievous bodily harm under the Code means that the defendant may be disqualified from the protection of section 271(1) because he or she intended to cause "the loss of a distinct part or an organ of the body; or serious disfigurement": section 1.
-Whether disfigurement is serious is a matter for the jury: $R \ v \ Collins \ [2001] \ QCA \ 547$.
+As to issue 4, the expanded definition of grievous bodily harm under the Code means that the Defendant may be disqualified from the protection of s 271(1) because he or she intended to cause 'the loss of a distinct part or an organ of the body; or serious disfigurement': s 1.
+Whether disfigurement is serious is a matter for the jury (R v Collins [2001] QCA 547).

-As to whether the force was likely to cause death of grievous bodily harm: "Likely" is a word in common use, and it should not ordinarily be necessary to elaborate on its meaning.
-If any explanation is needed, it is sufficient to say that what is required is a

-'real or substantial' likelihood, without adding glosses such as 'more likely than not', 'more than a 50% chance' or 'odds on chance': Boughey v The Queen (1986) 161 CLR 10.
-The standard is a higher one than that for the 'possible consequence' relevant to accident: R v Hung [2013] 2 Qd R 64.
+As to whether the force was likely to cause death of grievous bodily harm: 'Likely' is a word in common use, and it should not ordinarily be necessary to elaborate on its meaning.
+If any explanation is needed, it is sufficient to say that what is required is a 'real or substantial' likelihood, without adding glosses such as 'more likely than not', 'more than a 50% chance' or 'odds on chance' (Boughey v The Queen (1986) 161 CLR 10).
+The standard is a higher one than that for the 'possible consequence' relevant to accident (R v Hung [2013] 2 Qd R 64).